Prismatic leads in satisfaction for embedded iPaaS!

 • Integrations are product features.
 Before SaaS, integrations tended to be delivered as services.
 And the resulting user experience was as unpolished as you would expect.
 That's no longer the case.
 SaaS companies are increasingly creating integrations that look and function like the rest of their product.

 • Customers expect them with their products.
 SaaS products are becoming more narrowly focused, performing a few business functions extremely well rather than serving as all-in-one solutions.
-This means businesses are using many different software products while expecting all those systems to work together.
+This means companies use many different software products – expecting all those systems to work together.

 When might you need to price integrations separately?